micaelillos/MashovAPI/README.md

 ## Features
 > 📌 Get Average of All Grades

+> 📌 Get Average of All Bagrut Grades

+> 📌 Get All Schools

 > 📌 Get User's Picture

 > 📌 Gets User's Class List